faithdennis/faithdennis/README.md

 ✨ My goal is to develop strong software dev skills and knowledge of fundamental concepts in DevOps and AI/ML and use them in algorithm development and deployment and perception in distributed robotic systems.

-My strengths as a developer: detail oriented, values clean, well designed code, good problem solving skills, experience teaching others, learning new things and utilizing resources, work ethic, generalist knowledge
+My current strengths: detail oriented, values clean, well designed code, good problem solving skills, experience teaching others, learning new things and utilizing resources, work ethic, generalist knowledge, retains strong intuitions

-My weaknesses as a developer: may need to ask a lot of questions to understand the problem, stepping away from a bug I'm trying to resolve, remembering built-in functions and syntax and retaining information I don't use a lot, lack of experience in industry
+My current areas of opportunity: stepping away from a task I'm trying to complete, remembering built-in functions and syntax and retaining details I don't use a lot, lack of experience in industry

 You can reach me on LinkedIn for any questions.
 Thanks.